Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 | 16 | MV_INFERENCE_HUMAN_POSE_LEFT_ANKLE | 14 |

 Motion capture file (MoCap) includes the movements of objects or a person.
-There are various MoCap formats, but well-known BVH (BioVision Hierarchy) file is supported in Media Vision.
-BVH file has Hierarchy structure to provide landmark information with landmarks' name and the structure can be changed.
+There are various MoCap formats, but a well-known BVH (BioVision Hierarchy) file is supported in Media Vision.
+BVH file has Hierarchy structure to provide landmark information with landmarks' name, and the structure can be changed.
 It means that landmarks information is different from the definition.
-To use them correctly, you have to map those information to landmarks based on the definition.
-For example, an [example](/media/mediavision_pose_bvh_sample.bvh) BVH file describes a squat pose in the following image with 15 landmarks.
-It starts with hips and ends with left foot.
+To use them correctly, you have to map the information to the landmarks based on the definition.
+For example, the [BVH file](/media/mediavision_pose_bvh_sample.bvh) describes a squat pose as follows:

 ![Body pose](./media/mediavision_pose_bvh_sample.png)

-You can create a mapping file, named of `mocap_mapping.txt` as following.
+The example starts with hips and ends with left foot with 15 landmrks.
+You can create a mapping file named `mocap_mapping.txt` as follows:

 ```
 Hips,10